-For Chapters 30, 33, 1606, and 1607: If you have used your benefits at another school, you will have to complete VA Form 22-1995, Request for Change of Program or Place of Training, online (VONAPP).
+For Chapters 30, 33, and 1606: If you have used your benefits at another school, you will have to complete VA Form 22-1995, Request for Change of Program or Place of Training, online at vets.gov.

-For Chapter 35: If you have used your benefits at another school, you will have to complete VA Form 22-5495, Dependents' Request for Change of Program or Place of Training, online (VONAPP).
+For Chapter 35: If you have used your benefits at another school, you will have to complete VA Form 22-5495, Dependents' Request for Change of Program or Place of Training, online at vets.gov.